eclipse-langium/langium-website/content/docs/configuration-services.md

 *Dependencies:* [References](#references)
 #### FoldingRangeProvider
 The `FoldingRangeProvider` service is responsible for handling a *Folding Range Request*.
 This service identifies all the blocks that can be folded in a document.
-By default, Langium adds the possibility to fold multiline comments.

 *Dependencies:* [GrammarConfig](#grammarconfig)
 #### ReferenceFinder